hpc/charliecloud/doc/tutorial.rst

   2. :code:`RUN`: Install the :code:`python36` RPM package, which we need for our Hello World program.

-  3. :code:`COPY`: Copy the file :code:`hello.py` we just made to the root directory of the image.
+  3. :code:`RSYNC`: Copy the file :code:`hello.py` we just made to the root directory of the image.
 In the source argument, the path is relative to the *context directory*, which we’ll see more of below.
+(This instruction is a Charliecloud extension; see :ref:`its documentation <ch-image_rsync>` for details.)
+You can also use standard :code:`COPY` if you prefer.)

   4. :code:`RUN`: Make that file executable.